abseil/abseil-cpp/CMake/README.md

       target_link_libraries(my_exe absl::base absl::synchronization absl::strings)

-You will need to create your own CMake files for cctz until https://github.com/google/cctz/pull/54 lands.
 As of this writing, that pull request requires -DBUILD_TESTING=OFF as it doesn't correctly export cctz's dependency on Google Benchmark.

     You will find here a non exhaustive list of absl public targets